 HBO on Hulu TV

-As I wrote in my Hulu TV review, Hulu now offers live channels.
-However, they also just recently added HBO for $14.99 per month.
-Furthermore, HBO is available to all customers whether they are subscribed to the Live TV service or just Hulu’s on-demand library.
+Hulu lets you watch HBO on several Smart TVs and streaming devices like Roku, Amazon Fire TV, Apple TV, and Google Chromecast.
+You can also watch iOS, Android, and Windows Smartphones and Tablets, Xbox One, PlayStation 4, and much more.
+As I wrote in my Hulu TV review, Hulu now offers live channels, as well.
+Furthermore, HBO is available to all customers, whether subscribed to the Live TV service or just Hulu’s on-demand library.

 HBO Now is available on Apple TV, Roku, Chromecast, iOS devices, Amazon Fire TV, Chromecast, and Android devices.
 Below are instructions for signing up for the series on each device.
 HBO Now provides a 1 Month free trial regardless of the device you own.
-After the first month, the price is $14.99 per month and you can cancel any time since you are not locked into a contract.
+After the first month, the price is $14.99 per month, and you can cancel any time since you are not locked into a contract.